Our staff consists of:

 Naomi Bird (they/them) is a Two-Spirit Nehiyaw person from Treaty Six Territory.
 They lived in Kjipuktuk while going to school at Dalhousie, and are now back in their territory working on a masters in land-based education.
 Naomi's research focuses include Two-Spiritness health and identity along with Indigenous trauma and resilience in post-secondary spaces.
 In their personal life, Naomi likes to bead, and can be found at the local climbing gym, advocating for Indigenous frontline resistances, or watching Netflix.

 Suzanne is the Gender-Based Policy Coordinator with W2SA.
 She lives in St. George’s, a small town on the west coast of Newfoundland.
 Suzanne identifies as a Mi’kmaq Two-Spirit person and is a mother and grandmother.
-She is currently completing her Master of Social Work while raising her two grandchildren.
+She recently completed her Master of Social Work while raising her two grandchildren.